Hammarn/1MB335/Lab2.md

 The script should then print out, with some nice padding text:

  * The number of total sequences in the file.
- * The names of all genes/features in the file.
+ * The names of all genes in the file.
  * The name of each gene followed by its length.